KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 Though there is an "upper bound" to area population, as Balaji Srinivasan points out, "when cloud formations take physical shape, neither their scale nor duration has an upper bound."

-Furthermore, Fred Wilson points out that [Mobile is Eating the World](http://www.avc.com/a_vc/2013/06/mobile-is-eating-the-world.html)
+Furthermore, according to Fred Wilson, [Mobile is Eating the World](http://www.avc.com/a_vc/2013/06/mobile-is-eating-the-world.html)

 Mobile leap-frogging desktop